pimbrouwers/Danom/README.md

 - Implementation of common monads: [Option](#option) and [Result](#result).
 - Exhaustive matching to prevent null reference exceptions.
-- Fluent API for chaining operations.
+- Fluent API for chaining operations, including async support.
 - Integrated with [ASP.NET Core](#aspnet-core-mvc-integration) and [Fluent Validation](#fluent-validation-integration).
 - API for [parsing strings](#string-parsing) into .NET primitives and value types.
-- Supports asynchronous operations.

 ## Design Goals

-- Easy to use API for common monadic operations.
+- Provide a safe and expressive way to handle nullable values.
+- Prevent direct use of internal value, enforcing exhaustive matching.
 - Efficient implementation to minimize overhead.
-- Seamless integration with existing C# code and libraries.
-- Prevent direct use of internal value, enforcing exhaustive matching.
+- Opionated monads to encourage consistent use.

 ## Getting Started